-- CEP has recorded 44 individuals and groups tied to the Muslim Brotherhood, including terrorist groups, foreign fighters, extremist propagandists, and political leaders. - The writings of Muslim Brotherhood founder Hassan al-Banna and early Brotherhood ideologue Sayyid Qutb have helped mold the ideologies of violent terror groups like al-Qaeda, ISIS, and Hamas. - Al-Qaeda co-founders Osama bin Laden and Ayman al-Zawahiri, proclaimed 9/11 mastermind Khalid Sheikh Mohammed, and ISIS leader Abu Bakr al-Baghdadi all belonged to the Muslim Brotherhood before assuming roles in their respective terror networks. - Internationally designated terror group Hamas is a direct offshoot of the Brotherhood, created as the organization's Palestinian wing.
+- CEP has recorded 48 individuals and groups tied to the Muslim Brotherhood, including terrorist groups, foreign fighters, extremist propagandists, and political leaders. - The writings of Muslim Brotherhood founder Hassan al-Banna and early Brotherhood ideologue Sayyid Qutb have helped mold the ideologies of violent terror groups like al-Oaeda, ISIS, and Hamas. - Al-Qaeda co-founders Osama bin Laden and Ayman al-Zawahiri, proclaimed 9/11 mastermind Khalid Sheikh Mohammed, and ISIS leader Abu Bakr al-Baghdadi all belonged to the Muslim Brotherhood before assuming roles in their respective terror networks. - The Brotherhood politically supported the goals of the Iranian Revolution early on.
+Qutb was an influence on Iranian extremist Navvab Safavi, who in turn influenced current Supreme Leader Ali Khamenei to enter politics and introduced Ruhollah Khomeini to the Brotherhood. - Internationally designated terror group Hamas is a direct offshoot of the Brotherhood, created as the organization's Palestinian wing.